-As the CFO & Eastern US Controller for Holland Chemical International, Steve managed the financial performance, budget planning, human resources, technology development, and information system infrastructure that supported 14 locations, 325 employees and $225 million of annual sales.
+As the CFO & Eastern USA Controller for Holland Chemical International, Steve managed the financial performance, budget planning, human resources, technology development, and information system infrastructure that supported 14 locations, 325 employees and $225 million of annual sales.

-Prior to his corporate controller experience, he was a financial analyst for Georgia-Pacific Corporation (Atlanta, GA) and International Paper (formerly Union Camp in Franklin, VA).
+Prior to his corporate controller experience, he was a financial analyst for Georgia-Pacific (Atlanta, GA) and International Paper (formerly Union Camp in Franklin, VA).
 He has served on the faculty at the University of North Carolina at Greensboro and has taught accounting at the Bryan School of Business and Economics.